 - Given two schemata with the attribute sets A and B and

-- all instances of A and B or
+- all instances (records) of A and B or

 - a sample of the instances of A and B

 - Approach

-- Determine correspondences between A and B by examining which attributes in A and B contain similar values
+- determine correspondences between A and B by examining which attributes in A and B contain similar values

 - as values often better capture the semantics of an attribute than its label

-- Concrete Methods
+- Types of instance-based methods

-- 1. Use Attribute Recognizers
+- 1. Attribute Recognizers

-- 2. Calculate Value Overlap
+- 2. Value Overlap

 - 3. Feature-based Methods

 - 4. Duplicate-based Methods